Verstappen and Ricciardo in Red Bull doghouse after crash, fumes Horner

 "Our intention is to continue to let them race but they have to show respect and give space.
 They have been reminded that they are part of a team, they are highly paid individuals with the team's interest at heart.
 The message was delivered very clearly.

 "They are both in the doghouse.
-They will apologise to all of the staff before Barcelona."
+They will apologize to all of the staff before Barcelona."

 Verstappen assured there were no issues between himself and Ricciardo after the collision, but stressed he does not think team orders should become a consideration for Red Bull.